eclipse-sumo/sumo/docs/web/docs/Simulation/Stationfinder.md

 - `rescueAction="remove"`: the vehicle will come to a standstill and then will be removed from the simulation
 - `rescueTime="TIME" rescueAction="tow"`: the vehicle will come to a standstill and wait for `TIME` seconds (waiting time for a tow truck).
 Then it will be teleported to a free charging point, charge and continue its route.
 Thus the travel from the break down to the charging station is not included in [emissions output](../Simulation/Output/EmissionOutput.md).

+## Interaction with other planned stops
+By default, the stationfinder device will add stops at charging stations without changing any other planned stops.
+This means the vehicle may need longer to complete its route due to additional charging stops.
+Under real-world conditions users may prefer charging the vehicle close to their activity location and walk the remaining distance.
+This can be modeled using the parameters `replacePlannedStop` and `maxDistanceToReplacedStop` and stops with defined departure times through the `until` attribute (see [stops](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md##stops_and_waypoints)):

+- `replacePlannedStop` > 0: Defines the share of stopping time to be transferred from the the next planned stop to charging.
+If the value exceeds 1, the next planned stop is skipped.
+If the value is set to 0, no stopping time is transferred.
+- `maxDistanceToReplacedStop` defines the acceptable distance in meters between the charging station and the stop modeling the activity location.
+If the distance is above this threshold, no stopping time will be transferred.

 ## Configuration

 The following table gives the full list of possible parameters for the stationfinder device.
 Each of these parameters must be specified as a child